4 years ago

 I had my first Christmas party, survived my first blizzard, and learned that you have to melt coconut oil before baking with it (I once made some very lumpy paleo macaroons) here.
 I never want to forget the day I moved to Chicago.
 I was having a moment so I took Buddy on a walk to Erie Park, shed a few tears, looked around, and knew this was where I was meant to be.

-And this desk below is where it all began–where I spent late nights chatting with Alaina preparing to launch The Everygirl.
+And this desk below is where it all began–where I spent late nights working on The Everygirl.

 My first walk-up apartment located on the border of Lincoln Park and Lakeview was such a charming little space in a cute, walkable neighborhood.
 Buddy and I walked to the lake most mornings while almost always playing Bon Iver.
 And we spent nights on my little “deck” which was actually a stairwell but on the top (3rd) floor and just large enough to hold a bistro table and 2 chairs.